Type of Journey

 Tellicherry (98 km): Tellichery or Thalassery is a small fishing town on Kerala’s Malabar Coast.
 The place offers a slice of the authentic South-Indian experience.
 The Theyyam dancing with large red headdresses and elaborate costumes is a spectacle for tourists coming from all over the world.
 The dances take place between November and March.

 Sultan Battery (98 Kms): The Sultan Battery is nestled in majestic sceneries and peaceful mountains ideal for trekking.
 When Tipu Sultan marched into town with his army, he used this place to store arms.
 It was earlier known as Ganapathivattam or the circle of Lord Ganapathi.
 Although the history of the place is grim, there is plenty to explore at the Edakkal Caves, Chethalayam Falls, and the Lower Wayanad Wildlife Sanctuary.

-As Kozhikode had trade relations with the Middle-East, the cuisine has a strong Arabic influence.
-The Calicut Halwa, Malabar Moppila Biryani, Mandhi dishes with prawns, chicken, fish, and mutton, are highlights of Kozhikode’s many delicacies.
-The Kozhikode beach or Calicut beach is famous for Sadya Cuisine.
+As Kozhikode had trade relations with the Middle East, the cuisine has a strong Arabic influence.
+The Calicut Halwa, Malabar Moppila Biryani, and Mandhi dishes with prawns, chicken, fish, and mutton, are highlights of Kozhikode’s many delicacies.
+Kozhikode Beach or Calicut Beach is famous for Sadya Cuisine.
 A full-fledged Sadya feast includes sambhar, pickles, rice, and seven different side dishes.
 The world-famous Banana chips are another specialty of the Sadya cuisine.